William Murrell (physician)

-William Murrell (1853–1912) was an English physician, clinical pharmacologist, and toxicologist.
+William Murrell (26 November 1853 – 28 June 1912) was an English physician, clinical pharmacologist, and toxicologist.
 Murrell is best known for being one of the first to recognize the clinical benefits of glyceryl trinitrate (also known as nitroglycerin) for the management of patients with angina pectoris.

-Early life And Education
+Early life and education

-Murrell was born in London in 1853, the son of a lawyer.
+Murrell was born in London on 26 November 1853, the son of a lawyer.
 He was educated at Murray School in Wimbledon and University College in London.
 He trained at the University College and Brompton hospitals.
 At the University College hospital he taught physiology.
 He qualified for membership in the Royal College of Surgeons of England and Royal College of Physicians in 1877.
 The MD was granted by the University of Brussels in 1879.

 Personality

 Edith Smith, a graduate student of Murrell, describes him as a quiet, polite, considerate and unassuming man.
 Smith stated that Murrell was always pleasant to the nursing staff, however, he commanded respect in a quiet manner and expected the nursing staff to adequately prepare the patients for his visits.